Skip to main content

 When a steroid, such as estradiol, is bound to SHBG, this complex can dock with the SHBG-R and trigger a more potent downstream signal (e.g. cAMP production) than SHBG alone.
 This suggests a synergistic signaling system where the hormonal cargo modulates the signal delivered by the carrier.

 This integrated model helps explain the complexities of hormonal influence on arterial health.
-For instance, in a man with low SHBG and consequently low total testosterone, the absolute amount of may be low, depriving the vascular endothelium of its protective genomic effects.
+For instance, in a man with low SHBG and consequently low total testosterone, the absolute amount of free testosterone may be low, depriving the vascular endothelium of its protective genomic effects.

 Simultaneously, the low level of SHBG itself means there is less substrate for direct SHBG-R signaling.
 Conversely, in a man on a TRT protocol that normalizes testosterone but fails to address a pathologically high SHBG, total testosterone levels might look excellent, but the excessively high SHBG could sequester most of it, leading to low free testosterone and simultaneously bombarding the vascular wall with chronic, high-intensity SHBG-R signaling.